Ryan Tannehill: 2008

 Before Tannehill's second season, Mike Sherman took over as head coach.
 In summer camp, Tannehill competed against veteran quarterback Stephen McGee and redshirt sophomore Jerrod Johnson for the starting quarterback position.
 He finished in third place behind starter Johnson and McGee.
 Sherman's offense utilizes three receivers and moved Tannehill to a wide receiver position.

-In his fifth game, he posted a freshman school record of 210 yards on 12 catches.
-He had six receptions for 78 yards in the Iowa State game breaking the freshman school record for receptions and receiving yards.
+In his fifth game, Tannehill posted a freshman school record of 210 yards on 12 catches.
+He recorded six receptions for 78 yards in the Iowa State game breaking the freshman school record for receptions and receiving yards.
 Tannehill finished his redshirt freshman season with 844 receiving yards, which was 11 yards shy of breaking Robert Ferguson's record set in 2000.
-He attempted only one pass as a quarterback the whole season.
+Tannehill attempted only one pass as a quarterback the whole season.

-Tannehill had expressed his desire to become the starting quarterback at A&M: "I still think of myself as a quarterback; I still want to be a quarterback here at A&M. Hopefully that's the way it turns out.
+Tannehill expressed his desire to become the starting quarterback at A&M: "I still think of myself as a quarterback; I still want to be a quarterback here at A&M. Hopefully that's the way it turns out.
 But if things don't happen that way, and Coach thinks I can better help being a receiver, then I guess I'm okay with that."

 2009

 During the 2009 offseason, Tannehill and Jerrod Johnson competed for the starting quarterback position; Johnson won the job.

 Tannehill finished the 2009 season with a team-leading 46 receptions for 609 yards and four touchdowns.
 About 80% of his catches for the season were for first downs or touchdowns.
-He picked up All-Big 12 Honorable Mention honors for his performance.
-He only took eight snaps as a quarterback for the entire season.
+Tannehill picked up All-Big 12 Honorable Mention honors for his performance.
+Tannehill only took eight snaps as a quarterback for the entire season.

 2010

 Tannehill continued to play wide receiver during the first six games of the 2010 season.
-Over those six games, he made 11 catches for 143 yards.
-He attempted four passes during the season opener.
+Over those six games, he made 11 receptions for 143 yards.
+Tannehill attempted four passes during the season opener.

-He saw extensive action at quarterback during the Kansas game, splitting time with starter Jerrod Johnson.
-Tannehill finished with 12 completions on 16 attempts for 155 yards and three touchdowns.
-In his first career start at quarterback, Tannehill led the Aggies to a 45–27 victory over Texas Tech.
-He set a school record with 449 passing yards.
+Tannehill saw extensive action at quarterback during the Kansas game, splitting time with starter Jerrod Johnson.
+Tannehill finished completing 12-of-16 passes for 155 yards and three touchdowns.
+In his first career start at quarterback, Tannehill led the Aggies to a 45–27 victory over Texas Tech while setting a school record with 449 passing yards.
 He also made a 33-yard pooch punt, his first career kick.

 Tannehill quarterbacked the Aggies to a victory over No. 11 Oklahoma, which moved the team into the top 25.
 He helped the team maintain a ranking in the top 25 with victories over Baylor and No. 9 Nebraska.
-During the Nebraska game, he punted twice since the starter was injured.
+During the Nebraska game, Tannehill punted twice since the starter was injured.
 He and his team defeated Texas finishing the regular season.
 Tannehill was recognized with All-Big 12 Honorable Mention honors.